 St. Michael’s Mount, dedicated to the Archangel Michael, is accessible at low tide by a pedestrian causeway and at high tide only by small local boats.
-The site, of both a former monastery and a military castle history, reflects the duality of life.
-The majestic isle is a paramount place to reflect on this lesson where the powerful Michael/Mary and European Apollo/Athena Earth energy currents converge.
+The site of both a former monastery and a military castle its history reflects the duality of life.
+The majestic isle is a paramount place to reflect on this lesson where the powerful Michael/Mary and European Apollo/Athena Earth energy currents all converge.

-We are drawn by the mysterious sounding names of Nanjizal Bay, Men-an-tol and Boscawen-Un and for good reason – they have not only retained their Celtic names but also their power.
-The heavily crystal-studded granite underlying this land conducts powerful Earth energy currents to each of the sacred sites, and surprisingly there are more ancient sacred sites per square mile here than anywhere else on Earth!
+We are drawn by the mysterious sounding names of Nanjizal Bay, Men-an-tol and Boscawen-Un and for good reason because they have not only retained their Celtic names but also their power.
+The heavily crystal-studded granite underlying this land conducts powerful Earth energy currents to each of the sacred sites, and surprisingly there are more ancient sacred sites per square mile here than anywhere else on Earth.
 Their isolation within this beautiful rugged landscape has helped to preserve so many of them.
-The veils that shroud the mystery will thin and we will directly experience what our quest is really about.
+Each person connects with the sites in their own way, we will offer instruction in dowsing for the energy, have time for meditation and conduct ceremonies.

-We will be treated to a visual and fragrant delight of wild hedgerow flowers in full bloom as we tread half-forgotten country paths that lead to secret holy wells, lone standing stones, cromlechs and hidden stone circles.
+We tread half-forgotten country paths that lead to secret holy wells, lone standing stones, cromlechs and hidden stone circles.
 Every stone and flower comes vibrantly to life under the glow of the special Cornish light.
-This is no fanciful notion – it is a reality that has attracted many artists to live and paint in Cornwall.
+This is no fanciful notion but a reality that has attracted many artists to live and paint in Cornwall.

-After our time immersed in this special land we follow the coastal road that winds up hill and down dale giving us breathtaking vistas until we arrive at Tintagel on Cornwall’s craggy north coast.
+After our time immersed in this special land we travel to the north Cornish coast to arrive at Tintagel.
 The castle ruins which sit atop the cliffs mark the legendary birthplace of King Arthur.
 There have been few more evocative and appealing stories throughout history than that of the young warrior king.
 With its call to the noble, the romantic, the courageous and the spiritual seeker in each of us how can we fail to be drawn to this legend?
 By walking this land on our own Grail quest we find answers, often in the most unlikely of places.

-It may be down below on the beach in Merlin’s Cave, accessible only at low tide, or in the Witchcraft Museum in Boscastle – honouring Wise Women and Cunning Men throughout history, or nearby at St. Nectan’s Glen where the water from a beautiful waterfall flows through the hermit saint’s cell, which has been converted into a prayer and meditation sanctuary.
-Or it may well be at Dozmary Pool, the home of the Lady of the Lake – where the final secret awaits…
+It may be down below on the beach in Merlin’s Cave, accessible only at low tide, or the beautiful White Lady Waterfall where the water flows down to the valley below.
+Or it may well be at Dozmary Pool, the home of the Lady of the Lake where we each receive a gift from the Lady.

 |Duration:||10 days/9 nights|